1. Getting Started#

 8.2

 Some parameters have default arguments.
 A parameter is automatically assigned its default argument whenever the parameter’s argument is not specified explicitly.
 As a result, assigning arguments to these parameters is optional.
 For instance, the ndigits parameter of round has a default argument (round to the nearest integer), so it is okay to call round without setting ndigits, as in round(8.153).
 In contrast, the numbers parameter does not have a default argument.
-Section 1.3 explains how to look up the default arguments for a function.
+Getting Help explains how to look up the default arguments for a function.

 Python normally assigns arguments to parameters based on their position.
 The first argument is assigned to the function’s first parameter, the second to the second, and so on.
 So in the code above, 8.153 is assigned to number and 1 is assigned to ndigits.